Introductions / Show and Tell

 According to Christopher Douwes, Transportation Secretary LaHood wants to extend current funding, but with limited and streamlined funding for top priorities.
 Secretary LaHood has been a strong proponent of Livability, so Bicycle and Pedestrian type programs may have precedence.

 Stuart pointed out that American Trails has many resources related to Authorization on its website.
 He also points out that RTP is only 0.2% of all Federal transportation funding.
 The positive side of that is the program is so small that it really doesn’t take much from everything else.
 The negative, is that it’s so small it is easily overlooked.
 The House wants to push through new legislation by September 30, 2009, and have it signed by the President.
 Meanwhile the Senate is saying it won’t take the issue up until sometime in 2010.
-Senator Boxer, chair of the Senate Environment and Public Works (EPW) Committee, says the Senate will work on climate change and health care before transportation.
+Senator Boxer, chair of the Senate Environment and Public Works (EPW) Committee, says the Senate will work on and health care before transportation.

 In May 2009, Senators Rockefeller (WV) and Lautenberg (NJ) introduced a National Surface Transportation Policy Bill funding transit, rail, and planning; it steers transportation funds into ways to reduce vehicle miles traveled.
 The Bill is very urban oriented.
 Transit, buses, and light rail may work in urban areas, but are not as effective in rural areas.